k3mist/tldr/README.md

 ```
 Usage:
+  -L, --language string
+        The desired language for the tldr page.
   -c page
-      clear cache for a tldr page
+        Clear cache for a specific tldr page.
-      page -- Use `clearall` to clear entire cache
-      -p is required if clearing cache for a specific platform
+        -p is required if clearing cache for a specific platform.
+  --clear
+        Clear the entire page cache.
-  -debug string
+  --debug string
-      enables debug logging (default "disable")
+        Enables debug logging. (default "disable")
-  -p platform
+  --help
+        This usage output.
+  -p, --platform string
-      platform of the tldr page
+        Platform of the desired tldr page.
-      platform -- common, linux, osx, sunos, windows (default "common")
+  --platforms
+        Display a list of available platforms.
+  --version
+        Display the version number.
 ```

 ### View a tldr